Operational Management core capability

 ERVCoordinate state and regional recovery, including engage with communities, Councils, State Government agencies, the Commonwealth Government and non-government agencies to ensure appropriate recovery supports are in place and are well integrated to meet community needs.20.5, 20.6

-Coordinate state relief, including:
+Coordinate state and regional relief, including:

 • support the EMC to appoint State Emergency Relief Coordinators

-• engage with Relief Coordinating Agencies (RelCAs), the Commonwealth Government, other jurisdictions and non-government agencies to ensure appropriate relief supports are in place and are well integrated to meet community needs.
+• engage with Relief Coordinating Agencies (RelCAs), the Commonwealth Government, other jurisdictions and non-government agencies to ensure appropriate relief supports are in place and are well integrated to meet community needs

 1.2